Long-Term Disability (LTD) Lawyer Serving Hartford, CT

 Our Team Will Prove That You Are Entitled to Long-Term Disability Benefits

 You will need to submit medical records as evidence for your long-term disability claim.
-Unfortunately, medical records alone are often not enough to prove your case.
-Supplemental evidence such as physician reports, acquaintance testimony, additional evaluations, and expert opinions can strengthen your claim considerably.
+Unfortunately, medical records alone are often not enough to prove your case, even if you have one of the more common types of long-term disabilities.

 - Reports from your treating physician: Obtaining a personalized report from your physician can be beneficial to your claim because it may be able to highlight certain aspects of your condition that your medical records may skim over.
+For example, a condition like osteoarthritis can impact you on both physical and emotional levels.
 Your physician is aware of the ways your condition affects you beyond a basic diagnosis and submitting a report with such details can clarify the symptoms that warrant you disabled.

 - Outside expert opinions: Opinions from outside sources can serve as a great way to bolster your medical records.
 CCK works with experts in various fields that can perform supplemental evaluations to prove your condition is disabling.
 These examinations can include functional capacity, neuropsychological, and vocational evaluations that provide extra appraisals regarding your condition and your occupation.